 Where the rules apply.
 Six states now regulate AI in hiring: four in force today (darker), and two enacted and phasing in (lighter).

-Under Local Law 144, a New York employer using an automated hiring tool carries three obligations.
-Commission an independent bias audit, post a plain-language summary of what it found, and give each candidate at least ten business days' notice before the tool is used on them.
+Under Local Law 144, a New York employer using an automated hiring tool must commission an independent bias audit, post a plain-language summary of the results, and notify each candidate at least ten business days ahead.

-Connecticut layers disclosure on top of that.
-Its Artificial Intelligence Responsibility and Transparency Act, signed in 2026, says that before a decision gets made, the employer has to tell the candidate that an AI tool is in the loop, what it does, and what data it leans on.
+Connecticut's Artificial Intelligence Responsibility and Transparency Act, signed in 2026, adds a disclosure regime: before a decision, the employer must tell the candidate that an AI tool is being used, what it does, and what data it relies on.